 Spectators can also take in the parade at plenty of waterfront spots: harbor-view restaurants host parties, private groups rent spaces overlooking the water, and hundreds of onlookers brave the cold to watch from DiMillo’s Marina and the Maine State Pier.
 Luckily, the fireworks finale looks enchanting no matter where you’re standing.

 “It’s just amazing how beautiful all the boats look, and then you put it with the reflection in the water,” Kean says, pausing as if to conjure the twinkling array of colors in her mind.
 “The lights are just incredible.”

 And that’s the best thing about the holiday season — it’s the time of year when, no matter our age, we’re encouraged to seek out moments of magic, to believe in the incredible.
 Maybe that snowman really did wink his coal eye.
 Maybe that rustling on the roof really is the stamping of reindeer.
 And maybe the many Santas in Portland Harbor aren’t just boat captains wearing pearly-white synthetic beards — maybe they’re some uncanny incarnation of the jolly old man himself, come to the coast of Maine on an icy night to deliver the Christmassy warmth we wait for all year long.

-The Portland Harbor Christmas Boat Parade of Lights sets sail on December 13 at 4:45 p.m.
+The Portland Harbor Christmas Boat Parade of Lights sets sail sometime in mid-December at 4:45 p.m.
 Watch from the Portland waterfront or ride along with the Casco Bay Lines ferries.
 Ferries depart from 56 Commercial Street at 4:30 p.m.
 Adults, $10; children under 5, free.
 207-774-7871. cascobaylines.com